 Safe Halloween Decorating StrategiesOctober 4, 2016

 Halloween is quickly becoming the most popular holiday for decorating.
 According to Sparky the fire dog, at the National Fire Protection Association (NFPA), decorations are the first things to ignite in over 1,000 home fires each year.
+By making sure you have an Alarm for your house which can detect smoke (amongst other things, if you have a smart alarm), you can help mitigate a small fire turning into a disaster.
 Autumn and Halloween decorations seem especially vulnerable, due to the tinder-like quality of dried foliage and flowers, combined with the use of candlelight to cast spooky shadows and keep a dark and haunting feel to the holiday.
 It is for these reasons that Fire Prevention Day are in the month of October (10/9).

 When decorating for Halloween this year, be mindful of the young and excited children you’ll be inviting to your door for trick-or-treating.
 Illuminating your pathways is great way to guide the kids to your door, without traipsing over your yard décor, and many stores now carry cute paper bags with tea-light candles for this specific purpose.
 This option is cheap, but dangerous.
-Many children’s costumes can be complicated, and have fabric that blows or trails off their costume, which can easily ignite, One of our awesome customers came up with a snazzy idea last year to use our LED lights as a short, festive fence.
+Many children’s costumes can be complicated, even if you opt for a SWAT costume for kids to make dressing them up easy and quick.
+Many options have other hazards to consider, however.
+Some, for example, have fabric that blows or trails off their costume, which can easily ignite, One of our awesome customers came up with a snazzy idea last year to use our LED lights as a short, festive fence.
 Be sure that whatever method you choose, you leave a wide enough path for kids to stomp through without tripping over themselves, and be sure that there aren’t any obstacles in their way like uneven bricks or even pieces of Halloween décor because those little devils (and angels) are likely going to be focused on everything but where they are walking.